-Reports on breaches, the impact of these, and action taken will be considered by the Audit Committee on a six-monthly basis.
+Reports on breaches, the impact of these, and action taken will be considered by the Audit Committee annually.

 To ensure that lessons are learnt, and management of interests can continually improve, anonymised information on breaches, the impact of these, and action taken will be prepared and published as appropriate or made available for inspection by the public upon request.